ah-cog/budgeted-machine-learning/README.md

 cluster, which is made up of nodes that run the Linux operating system.

-To compile the learner and generator components of the BLBN-EF, run the makefile using the 'make' command in a Linux terminal (such as the Prairiefire head node):
+To compile the learner and generator components of the BLBN-EF, run the makefile using the `make` command in a Linux terminal (such as the Prairiefire head node):

 ```